Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Paddle.md

   When - The game board is displayed

   Then - set the paddle properties and display it

 ### Scenario: change the paddle properties

   Given - An active device with game installed in it

-  When - An action triggers change in paddle properties

-  Then - Update the paddle properties and display it

-### Scenario: change the paddle properties

-  Given - An active device with game installed in it